Wildlife of Korea: Fauna

-Korean fauna originates in ecosystems that can be seen in China, and are particularly abundant in birds nowadays, like White Heron, which has been a symbol of local nature imagery and poetry.
-The Korean Peninsula accommodates 515 reported species of birds, which as of 2011 is about 3–5% of the world total.
-South Korea has about 370 bird species, of which about fifty species are permanent residents and the rest are migratory.
+The white heron has long been a symbol of local nature imagery and poetry.
+The Korean Peninsula accommodates 515 reported species of birds, which, as of 2011, was about 4% of the world total.
 Plains are inhabited by migratory waterfowl and cranes.
 The open countryside is inhabited by the common pheasant.
 South Korean wetlands support over one million wintering ducks and geese.

-Carnivoran animals include weasels, badgers and marten.
-Northern part of the Korean Peninsula is home to antelopes and raccoon dogs.
+Carnivorans include weasels, badgers and marten.
+The northern part of the Korean Peninsula is home to antelopes and raccoon dogs.

 Aquatic fauna includes about 212 species of freshwater fish.
 Four species of them received the status of Natural Monument Fish – marbled eel, spotted barbel, Manchurian trout and golden mandarin fish.
 The Korean Peninsula has a significant number of native freshwater fish species, which includes Korean taimen, Korean stumpy bullhead, Korean spotted hopper, south torrent catfish and black shiner.
 Endemic marine fauna includes Korean skate and Korean rockfish.

 Korea's aquatic invertebrate biodiversity needs to be studied extensively.
 Some groups of the water fleas are cryptic species or species flocks.

 The number of insects in the Korean Peninsula is estimated at about 12,300 species.